Lucky (2017 American film): Plot

-Lucky meets a World War II Marine veteran named Fred and tells him about his time in the US Navy during the war in the Pacific.
-Lucky explains that he got his nickname from having the relatively safe job of cook on an LST.
-Fred tells Lucky a story about how after the Marines secured a beach, the locals began to commit suicide by jumping off cliffs.
+Lucky meets Fred, a World War II Marine veteran, and mentions his time in the US Navy during the war in the Pacific.
+Lucky got his nickname from having the relatively safe job of cook on an LST.
+Fred tells a story about how after the Marines secured a beach, the locals began to commit suicide by jumping off cliffs.
 After a battle, he encountered a child, smiling amidst the carnage.
 Fred remarked to his fellow Marine that at least someone was glad to see them, only to be told that the girl was a Buddhist and was smiling at the prospect of dying.
 The story leaves Lucky speechless.
 Upon returning home, he sets the clock on his coffee machine to the correct time, stopping it from blinking.
-He attends Bibi's son Juan's birthday party and enjoys himself.
-He spontaneously sings "Volver Volver" in Spanish for the party goers.
+He attends Juan's birthday party and enjoys himself.
+He spontaneously sings "Volver Volver" for the party goers.

-That evening, Lucky goes back to the bar for more Bloody Marias.
+That evening, Lucky returns to the bar for more Bloody Marias.
 Howard has not found his tortoise and has concluded that all things must eventually come to an end.
 Lucky then attempts to light a cigarette at the bar despite being ordered not to do so by the owner, Elaine.
-He delivers a speech to the bar patrons that everything goes away eventually and that we are left with nothing.
+He then delivers a speech that everything goes away eventually and that we are left with nothing.
 Elaine asks what is one supposed to do with nothing.
-Lucky simply replies "you smile".
+Lucky replies "you smile".
 The remark transforms the mood of the bar; Lucky lights up his cigarette and steps outside.

-The next morning, Lucky goes for a walk through town, as he always does, and passes by the outdoor botanic garden and the bar where he was previously banned for smoking.
-In the desert, Lucky looks up at a tall saguaro cactus and lights a cigarette.
-He breaks the fourth wall and smiles at the camera before heading back into town.
-As Lucky walks down the road alone, a tortoise again trudges into view.
+The next morning, Lucky goes for a walk through town, passing by the outdoor botanic garden and the bar.
+In the desert, Lucky looks up at a saguaro cactus and lights a cigarette.
+He smiles before heading back into town.
+As Lucky walks down the road alone, a tortoise trudges nearby.